 So going somewhere other than Warsaw or Clinton is a big deal for me, even if it just means driving thirty miles north to Warrensburg or Sedalia.
 Well, today, for the first time in probably more than a decade, I drove nearly ninety miles south, all the way down to the big city of Springfield, Missouri.
 This is what I learned on my Big Adventure:

 There is a chain of convenience stores named Kum and Go.
-Also, they are sensitive about their name and apparently haunt Twitter, constantly on guard against anyone who would mock them, so that they can respond almost instantly.
+Also, they are sensitive about their name and apparently haunt Twitter, constantly on guard against anyone who would mock them, so that they can buy modafinil australia reddit.
 I am sorry if my amusement insulted them but I doubt I will ever again be able to put a gas nozzle in the tank opening with an entirely straight face.

 Highway 13, where it crosses I44, has been redesigned by a team of drunken double-crochet fiends.
 Seriously.
 Google “map of Springfield, Missouri” and then enlarge it enough to see the lane detail.
 I’ll wait.